elena-krismer/Project_FASTQtrimmer/Report/Report.md

 ```

 has to be keeped in mind: different phred scales, structure of a fastq file, simulatenous trimming of quality and sequence line
+Therefore, the sequence and quality line are passed together to the trimming functions.
+To keep track of the trimmed reads the trimming function will return additively either 0 or 1, which will be summed up.
+Therefore, the observed Phred scale gets passed to the functions for conversion.
 ### 4.2.
 Statistics

 ## 5. Program Manual